FrontierMods/Armory/documentation/DESIRED_FEATURES.md

 **TL;DR**: some holsters should allow guns with certain (classes of) gunmods to be put inside by discounting their volume and length (but not weight) for volume/length restriction calculations.

 [proper outline TBD]
+## Worn equipment parts

+**TL;DR**: one should be able to designate certain pockets as points for attaching wearable parts.
+These pockets should treat any direct contents (i.e. only items immediately inside the pockets, but not contents of those items, unless the contents are also in a "wearable" pocket) as being worn on one's body.

+Modularity of equipment is an important concept in the modern soldier equipment doctrine.
+This would become doubly true for survivors, to whom being able to outfit themselves to meet the demands of survival is crucial.

+The military aspect of modularity is further augmented by the aftermarket, with replaceable and additional belts, straps, covers, and supporting attachments being plenty and easy to get.
+This, in turn, would imply that there should be similar options for the survivor, especially when it comes to expanding the functionality of one's worn gear.

+This could be achieved by designating some pockets on tactical and civilian gear as wearable slots.
+When placed inside those slots, items (restricted by ID or flag) become "worn" for the purpose of coverage, warmth, encumbrance, armor, and any other effect a worn item may have on the wearer.
+These items should be able to store other items in them, as well as have their own potential wearable slots.
+Examples of how this could be beneficial include:

+- replaceable plate carrier cummerbunds, which can offer more PALS webbing, or be lighter and less warm, or offer extra pockets of their own
+- padded shoulder straps aimed at reducing the encumbrance effect of worn tactical equipment (such as plate carriers and chest rigs)
+- extra attachable pockets, such as carabiners, Velcro pouches, and rings for carrying items with round bodies

+Crucially, this designation needn't be through separate flags or properties: it could be achieved by allowing pockets to define their own `armor_data`.
+This serves multiple purposes:

+- to make defining and processing these pockets easier
+- to allow these pockets the same benefits as worn items (including being put on a different layer)
+- to inherently and automatically enable items inside those pockets be hit and damaged

+### Automatic ablative pockets

+That last point could be an effective way of replacing the designated `ablative` property of a pocket, as well as bringing more realism to the gameplay.
+Should all pockets have `armor_data` to them, items in those pockets could suffer the same blows as the character; this could mean the items could be damaged or destroyed, but also protect the owner by softening the blow before it reaches the body.

+(The damage reduction value could easily be achieved if we know the item's material type and thickness.
+The alternative to thickness would be using volume and weight to calculate the item's density, which, coupled with the known materials, could then be used to approximate the damage reduction.
+The damage reduced by the item is transferred to the item itself, potentially destroying it.)

+(As an aside, inside-the-pocket coverage per item could be calculated from its dimensions.)